SPM Linux

 if you want to make sure that packages are always built from source, run this instead:

-to install SPM Linux on a storage device, first we need to be in a POSIX system with these programs installed:
+to install SPM Linux on a storage device, first we need to be in a Linux system with these programs installed:

-to build packages from source, these extra programs are required too:
+to bootstrap from source, these extra programs are required too:

 clang git ssh-keygen